 Sudden Hair Loss Reasons

 Sudden loss of hair can be the result of physical or psychological shock.
 In such cases, hair follicles fall loose.
 However, this problem can be experienced due to genetic reasons.
-At the same time, depending some medical processes can be losing in your hair.
+At the same time, depending on some medical processes can be lost in your hair.
 However, it is possible to heal this with temporary medical treatments.

-Antidepressant and Hair Loss
+Antidepressants and Hair Loss

 Hair Loss in Women After Covid